jiajoo-alt/Hackathon_2/README.md

 By combining all these features, the text-based restaurant game offers an immersive experience where players can fulfill their culinary dreams, manage their own restaurant, and embark on an exciting culinary adventure.

 ## How to play the game
-1. When entering th
+1. Launch the game and enter the main menu.
+2. In the menu, the player will have options to choose from.
+   - Restart
+   - Continue
-- Menu to choose
+   - Quit
-- Choose the dishes and quantity needed to fulfil the level requirement
+3. Game start, player select the desired dishes from the menu and specify the quantity required to fulfill the level's requirements.
-- Start to made the dishes, the ingredients will be show after choosing the dishes and quantity
+4. Once palyer have made your selection, the game will provide a list of ingredients needed for the chosen dishes.
-- Player need to enter the correct sequence of the ingredients in order to pass through the level and earn the money for the revenue
+5. Player need to enter the correct sequence of ingredients in order to successfully prepare the dishes
+6. Pay close attention to the order and be precise.
+If the sequence entered is incorrect, players will need to re-enter it until it is correct.
+7. When player have completed a level and successfully prepared all the dishes, the player will earn revenue and receive payment.
+8. After completing a level, you will have several options:
-- Once completed the level, the player can choose Restart, continur to the next level, replay the the particular level or quit the game.
+      - Restart: You can choose to start the current level from the beginning.
--
+      - Continue: Proceed to the next level and face new culinary adventures.
+      - Replay: Replay the same level to improve your performance or try different strategies.
+      - Quit: Exit the game and return to the main menu or close the game entirely.

 ## How object-oriented concepts were used to develop your game